vivianliang/ticslacktoe/README.md

 ## Usage

-The app is hosted at `https://tickslacktoe.herokuapp.com/`.
+The app is hosted at https://tickslacktoe.herokuapp.com/.
 (Note spelling tic**k**).

-Since the Heroku free dyno goes to sleep, please visit that URL in the browser before accessing via Slack.
+**Important!
+Since the Heroku free dyno goes to sleep, please visit that URL in the browser before accessing via Slack.**

 In the Slack team where the app is installed, use:
 `/ticslacktoe help` to see usage commands.

-1. To connect your username `/ticslacktoe connect`
+1. To register your username `/ticslacktoe connect`.
+A user is automatically registered if they start the game via `/ticslacktoe start [username]`.
 2. To show current board `/ticslacktoe show`
 3. To start a game with another user `/ticslacktoe start [username]` where username is a user that has connected (1) at some time.